What’s the worst thing about driving?

 This series is especially useful if you’re a solo or contract content designer, but everyone can get something out of this great series.

 Rodney Murray, the head of academic technology at the University of the Sciences in Pennsylvania, has been running this podcast since 2006.
 He’s syndicated on and sponsored by Inside Higher Ed and covers everything eLearning tech-focused.

-With almost 90 episodes “eLearning Stuff” is a sort of potpourri show, with multiple different hosts covering a wide mix of eLearning topics each episode.
-James Clay, the primary host, is head of ILT and Learning Resources for City of Oxford College, Banbury & Bicester College, and Reading College.
+With almost 90 episodes, eLearning Stuff is a potpourri of a show, with different hosts covering a wide mix of eLearning topics each episode.
+James Clay, the primary host, is the former head of ILT and Learning Resources for City of Oxford College, Banbury & Bicester College, and Reading College.

-The “eLearning Stuff” team, based in the UK, discusses social learning, ebooks and their place in education, BYOD (episode embedded below), as well as covering eLearning and learning technology conferences like Learning without Frontiers.
+The eLearning Stuff team, based in the U.K., discusses social learning, e-books and their place in education, as well as eLearning and learning technology conferences.

 Looking for Training software?
 Check out Capterra's list of the best Training software solutions.